-- Youth Dance Festival is open to all high schools and colleges within the ACT and surrounding areas. - Schools may enter more than one group (dependent on the festival participation limit of 40 (maximum) performers per school on stage (live performance) per - Dance Fest pieces must be a minimum of three (3) minutes and a maximum of five (5) minutes in length. - We recommend the minimum number of performers is six (6) and the maximum is 40 per group. - Choreography and music must be appropriate for a family event.
+- Youth Dance Festival is open to all high schools and colleges within the ACT and surrounding areas. - Schools may enter more than one group (dependent on the festival participation limit of 40 (maximum) performers per school on stage (live performance) per night. - Dance Fest pieces must be a minimum of three (3) minutes and a maximum of five (5) minutes in length. - We recommend the minimum number of performers is six (6) and the maximum is 40 per group. - Choreography and music must be appropriate for a family event.
 Anything deemed inappropriate or unsafe by the Creative Team or Ausdance team may need to be amended.
-The show operates as a family-friendly event, with G or PG ratings. - All performers must attend Technical and Dress rehearsals, Show Day Welcome, and Induction.
+The show operates as a family-friendly event, with G or PG ratings.
+All performers must attend Technical and Dress rehearsals, Show Day Welcome, and Induction. - Ausdance encourages inclusive participation in YDF.
+If you are working with students with a disability in your group you must advise Ausdance ACT during the mentoring process and before coming to the theatre so we can properly support the creative journey of all young people safely and respectfully.

 - Dance Fest is a student-initiated and driven performance project.
 All pieces must be created by students or be an 80:20 collaboration between students and teachers.
 Teachers can contribute and collaborate with students to create their piece.
 It is the role of the teacher to introduce and facilitate discussion surrounding the theme and guide their student choreographers and performers toward their final piece.
-Ausdance ACT defines a teacher as anyone who is not a student of the participating school and is working with and directing students.
+Ausdance ACT defines a teacher as anyone who is not a student at the participating school and is working with and directing students.
 This includes teachers employed at the school, any external teachers, designers, choreographers, etc. who are paid or volunteer their time. - The participating teacher(s) will be the main communication link between the school/ participating groups and the Ausdance ACT Office.
 Please make sure your contact details are kept updated.
 We send regular update emails in the lead-up to Dance Fest.
-Please make sure our AusdanceACT email addresses are added to your school's IT safe list. - As per the Directorate of Education and Training Excursion Guidelines and Dance Fest Guidelines, each school is to provide a minimum of one teacher/quardian during tech rehearsals, and two teachers/guardians for Performance Days.
+Please make sure our Ausdance ACT email addresses are added to your school's IT safe list. - As per the Directorate of Education and Training Excursion Guidelines and Dance Fest Guidelines, each school is to provide a minimum of one teacher/guardian during tech rehearsals, and two teachers/guardians for Performance Days.
 One nominated teacher will always be responsible for all participants from their - Only nominated teachers/guardians and performers will be always allowed backstage.
 Parents and friends will not be allowed backstage to see students.
 Please make sure all teachers and students are aware of this rule.
 All nominated teachers/guardians and performers will be checked in and identified before dress rehearsals and performances.